opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   has\_cek\_privilege\(user, cek, privilege\)

-    Description: Queries whether a specified user has permission for column encryption key \(CEK\).
+    Description: Specifies whether a specified user has permission for CEKs.
 The parameters are described as follows:

     **Table  3**  Parameter type description